ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 **4. Click Customers**

+Observe:

+1. The admin app now shows fewer customers

+2. The screenhot below illustrates security declaration and operation:

+    * The declarative Grants in the upper code panel, and

-In the IDE Console Log, observe the how the logging assists in debugging, by showing which Grants (`+ Grant:`) are applied:
+    *  The logging in the lower panel, to assist in debugging by showing which Grants (`+ Grant:`) are applied:

 <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/basic_demo/security-filters.jpeg?raw=true">